janetvdg/SensUs_2021_Code/README.md

 * /images: put the images to be analysed in this folder
 * /images_processed: where the processed images will be saved
-* $ run_processing_analysis $: file to run to load images, select ROI, do pre-processing and analysis
+* `run_processing_analysis: file to run to load images, select ROI, do pre-processing and analysis